-See how easy it is to create a perfectly plaid Christmas with classic tartan, buffalo and gingham check patterns and festive holiday colors.
+See how easy it is to create a perfectly plaid Christmas with classic tartan, buffalo, and gingham check patterns and festive holiday colors.

-- What exactly is Christmas plaid
+What is Christmas plaid?

 Today, the word “plaid” simply refers to patterns inspired by traditional tartan designs.

-It would seem that we have Scotland to thank for the festive Christmas plaid of today, which has broadened from its use in garments to all forms of home decor and accessories.
+So, we have Scotland to thank for the festive Christmas plaid of today, which has broadened from its use in garments to all forms of home decor and accessories.

-The bottom line is: plaids look lovely when layered, so get creative and use any patterns you like in your decor.
+The bottom line is: Plaids look lovely when layered, so get creative and use any patterns you like in your decor.
 Play around with your arrangement and see what works for your home.

-1. Plaid Christmas Stockings
+1. Christmas plaid stockings

 A great way to add a touch of plaid to your holidays is with plaid Christmas stockings.
-They’re widely available in a variety of styles and designs from trendy buffalo check patterns to rustic burlap with tartan cuff, fun family characters and more.
+They’re widely available in a variety of styles and designs, from trendy buffalo check patterns to rustic burlap with tartan cuff, fun family characters, and more.

-2. Plaid Christmas Tree
+2. Christmas plaid tree

 Another simple way to try out the Christmas plaid look in your home is with plaid Christmas tree decorations.
 You can add a wide ribbon garland in plaid, or make simple plaid bows to add throughout the tree.
 There are even tree toppers adorned with plaid details and ornaments dressed in Christmas plaid.
 If you have a white or flocked Christmas tree, try black and white buffalo accents for a truly unique touch.